SenseNet/sensenet/docs/docker-image-workflows.md

   their own GitHub source repositories and are outside these workflows.
 - Registry cleanup, runner cleanup, and image keep-alive definitions remain operations concerns.
-- Confirm whether legacy consumers require the old TFS date/revision tag in addition to the new source-derived version tag.
-- Confirm whether PostgreSQL should receive an `alpha` moving tag.
+- The archived PostgreSQL definition sets `SnImageVersion=alpha`, but the legacy tag/publish steps derive tags from the source branch and do not publish an `alpha` moving tag.
+This workflow preserves that behavior.